FAQs & Links

 There are many reasons people choose to study a martial art.
 Most people who do so greatly value the experience, for complex personal reasons.
 Since a successful student may never use the art in a conflict situation, the fighting skills themselves may be the least important of these.
 Nevertheless, Ju-Jitsu is a highly effective defensive fighting art that can provide protection in a variety of dangerous situations.
 Other benefits of martial arts training include self confidence, discipline, fitness, and fun.
 As with any major undertaking over an extended period of time, personal growth and wisdom are also likely benefits.

 Ju-Jitsu is an ancient martial art developed and used by the samurai as a weaponless self-defense art.
 Ju means "gentle" or "gently" (and is sometimes translated as "yielding"), and Jitsu means "art."
 Ju-Jitsu then is translated as "the gentle art."
 Contrary to common perception Ju-Jitsu is not simply a ground fighting martial art, although such techniques are part of the repertoire.
 The art employs a variety of techniques to either incapacitate an attacker (when necessary) or put him into a controlled state (submission).
 These include combinations of joint locks, strikes (punches and kicks), throwing techniques, and grappling (ground fighting) techniques.
-Ultimately the intention of the Ju-Jitsuka is to throw the opponent to the ground.
+Ultimately the intention of the ju-jitsuka (one who practices Ju-Jitsu) is to throw the opponent to the ground.

 Ju-Jitsu is the parent art that inspired judo, aikido, and many forms of karate.
 Because of its breadth it can be said to be the original "mixed martial art."